-Fostering Compassion was piloted in East Lothian, Scotland, in 2013 and it became very clear, very quickly, that there was a desperate need for a project of this nature.
+Fostering Compassion was piloted in East Lothian, Scotland, in 2013 with 10 children from 5 different families and it became very clear, very quickly, that there was a desperate need for a project of this nature.
 As word spread of this unique and groundbreaking programme, the demand for our services increased rapidly.

 “Fostering Compassion helped us so much as a family.
 The children now both have a better understanding of what a family is all about, and they both now understand how much they are loved and that we are never going to leave them or do anything to hurt them.”

 To provide humane education workshops and activities to vulnerable children to restore, encourage and nurture compassion and empathy towards all sentient beings in order to help break the cycle of abuse.
 To allow young people the opportunity to heal and to live a more compassionate and confident future, enabling them to reach their full potential as individuals and participate fully in the life of their communities.